martis42/depend_on_what_you_use/test/apply_fixes/README.md

-This directory contains the acceptance tests for the automatic fixing tool.
+This directory contains the integration tests for the automatic fixing tool.

 Each `test_*.py` file represents a test case.
 The `execute_test.py` is the entry point for the test suite.